Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/LessonPlan.md

 Students may have varying levels of competency regarding bash scripting.

 - For students with less technical experience, today's class will serve as an introduction bash.
-They will be equipped with the knolwedge to work through scripts without getting lost.
+They will be equipped with the knowledge to work through scripts without getting lost.

 - For more technically advanced students, today's class activities should provide enough bonuses in order to keep those students engaged and challenged.